sparktsang/sparktsang.github.io/_posts/2025-10-27-benefactor.md

 He had promised me a bridge.
 But he lived in a world where stepping onto it was not only unnecessary—it was structurally forbidden.

 So the bridge remained on my side of the window—unstepped, suspended.
 A design waiting for a builder.
 A truth waiting for a world.
-And on the far side of the window, the structure held—silent as gravity.
+And on the far side of the window, the structure held—silent as gravity.---

+---

+Sequel — Coming soon